apache/doris-website/faq/bi-faq.md

 ### Q2.
 When the 2.1.x version uses JDBC to connect to Power BI, an error occurs "An error happened while reading data from the provider: the given key was not present in the dictionary".

-Run "show collation" in the database first.
-Generally, only utf8mb4_900_bin is displayed, and the charset is utf8mb4.
-The main reason for this error is that ID 33 needs to be found when connecting to Power BI.
-That is, rows with 33ids in the table need to be upgraded to version 2.1.5 or later.
+The main reason for the error is that when connecting to Power BI, ID 33 is required, meaning there needs to be a result with an ID value of 33 in the "show collation".
+You need to upgrade to version 2.1.5 or above.

 ### Q3.
 Connection Doris Times error "Reading data from the provider times error index and count must refer to the location within the string".